hashicorp/consul/website/source/docs/connect/configuration.html.md

 -> **Note:** Connect is enabled by default when running Consul in dev mode with `consul agent -dev`.

+~> **Security note:** Enabling Connect is enough to try the feature but doesn't automatically ensure complete security.
+Please read the [Connect production guide](/docs/guides/connect-production.html) to understand the additional steps needed for a secure deployment.

 ## Built-In Proxy Options

-This is complete example of all the configuration options available for the built-in proxy.
+This is a complete example of all the configuration options available for the built-in proxy.
 Note that only the `service.connect.proxy.config` map is being described here, the rest of the service definition is shown for context and is [described elsewhere](/docs/connect/proxies.html#managed-proxies).